JulioPDX/ansible_fhrp/README.md

 DS1(config-if)#
 ```

 Thank you all for reading this far.
+In the end you could avoid all of this and go with a routed access layer ¯\(°_o)/¯.
 Happy labbing/automating.
 Stay safe out there, 2020 is a tough one!